 PG&E's analysis concluded that survey tracks totaling 1,608 miles in length would result in roughly 65 billion gallons of seawater being within the 5.5 meter radius "zone of lethality" of the air guns.
 Based on the results of the 1997-99 DCPP entrainment sampling, the analysis additionally concluded that this volume of seawater would be expected to contain from 8.56 to 9.20 million fish larvae.
 Accordingly, with the assumed 100% mortality to larvae within this water volume, PG&E's analysis concluded that the project was expected to cause the mortality of up to 9.2 million larval fish within the project area, along with an unknown number of fish eggs.
-However, the project evaluated in the September 25, 2012 report from PG&E was subsequently modified and reduced in size.
-While Commission staff requested an updated evaluation from PG&E that reflects the currently proposed project, this information has not been provided.
-Commission staff therefore used the information PG&E submitted for the larger project, along with the percent reduction in the project length, to estimate a revised mortality figure.
-With the currently proposed project (as modified on October 1, 2012), the survey tracks total about 881 miles, or about 54% of the originally assessed 1,608 mile survey length.
-Assuming the larval densities are the same for both the previously evaluated and currently evaluated survey track lengths, the expected level of mortality would be about 54% of 9.2 million, or approximately 5.0 million larvae.
+However, the project evaluated in the September 25, 2012 report from PG&E was subsequently modified and reduced in size PG&E's updated evaluation, provided on October 31, 2012, states that the currently proposed survey tracks would have the full array of air guns firing over a total length of about 576 miles for a total water volume in the "zone of lethality" of about 23 billion gallons (although this does not include operations during turns with only the mitigation air gun firing).
+Assuming the larval densities are the same for both the previously evaluated and currently evaluated survey track lengths, the expected level of mortality would be about 36% of 9.2 million, or approximately 3.3 million larvae.